terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

 file_share_folder_2 | null | Name of the folder containing the bootstrap files (PANW only) (Only used when HA FW instance is deployed) firewall_image_id | | Custom Firewall image ID. firewall_username | fwadmin | Default username for administrative account on the firewall. **_For Check Point firewalls it will always default to admin_**.
 Admin is not allowed for other image types.
-Should not contain special chars. fw_instance_size | Standard_D3_v2 | Size of the firewall instances gov | false | Set to true if deploying this module in Azure GOV. ha_gw | true | Set to false to deploy single Aviatrix gateway.
+Should not contain special chars. fw_amount | 2 | The amount of NGFW instances to deploy.
+These will be deployed accross multiple AZ's.
+Amount must be even and only applies to when ha_gw enabled. fw_instance_size | Standard_D3_v2 | Size of the firewall instances gov | false | Set to true if deploying this module in Azure GOV. ha_gw | true | Set to false to deploy single Aviatrix gateway.
 When set to false, fw_amount is ignored and only a single NGFW instance is deployed.